rsolovyeaws/beograd_struja/README.md

 6. Users can remove the address from the list of addresses that they monitor via interaction with the bot

 # Future plans for the project
+## High priority
-1. Add address verifictaion for user's input (e.g. user enters "Zimun" -> System asks: "Did you mean 'Zemun' etc."
+- Add address verifictaion for user's input (e.g. user enters "Zimun" -> System asks: "Did you mean 'Zemun' etc."
-3. Notify users about the planned power outages in their area 48 hours before the power outage
+- Notify users about planned power outages in their area 0/24/48/72/96 hours before the power outage
+- Expand notification system to other cities in Serbia (might be impossible... sinse Kikinda has nothing to parse)

+## Moderate Priority
-4. Provide users with statistics that shows how many times the power outage happened in their area
+- Provide users with statistics that shows how many times the power outage happened in their area/address/overall (need to modify db to store history)
-5. Add multiple notification systems for the users (email, sms, whatsapp)
+- Multiple notification systems for the users (other messengers, may be sms.., pigeons =P, viber )
-6. Add the possibility for the users to choose the notification system that they want to use
-7. Add web interface for the users to interact with the bot
+- Add web interface for users that will allow users to choose the way of communication.
-8. Expand notification system to other cities in Serbia

-# Installation for development
+# Installation instructions for development
 ## After cloning the repository
 After cloning the repository, create .env file in the telegram_app folder of the project and fill it with the necessary data.
 The .env file should look like this:
 ```